pingidentity/pingidentity-solution-stacks/docs/workforce.md

 This is a solution profile for a workforce authentication authority use case, and is set up as follows:

   * The stack includes PingFederate, PingDirectory, and PingDataConsole (as the admin console for PingDirectory).
-  * A network-accessible Microsoft Active Directory installation is preconfigured in PingFederate as the user store.
+  * A network-accessible Microsoft Active Directory (AD) installation is preconfigured in PingFederate as the user store.
   * PingFederate uses PingDirectory to store administrator account, OAuth clients and grants, and session information.
   * You'll use your (prerequisite) PingOne for Enterprise account for SSO.
   * PingID is preconfigured in PingFederate to provide multi-factor authentication.